 Photo by Karolina Grabowska from Pexels

-Another important variable to note is square footage upon delivery.
-As mentioned above, square footage can be determined differently.
+As mentioned, square footage of your pre-construction condo can change after delivery because square footage can be determined differently.
 Once a project is completed, your unit square footage could change based on unforeseen construction issues.
 This can affect your HOA fees or maintenance cost per square foot.
 To understand more about your monthly maintenance fees in Miami, read Anatomy of HOA Fees.

-Tip #6 - Third-party Perks are not Likely “Forever” Perks
+Tip #6 - Marketed Perks may not be “Forever” Perks

 Photo by Victor Freitas from Pexels

 If you’re buying a pre-construction condo because you really love the complimentary golf membership or a third-party beach club access that comes with the deal, consider that these perks usually have an expiration date.
 Generally, third-party memberships to golf clubs, beach clubs, etc., expire after about a year, or can be contingent on enough new owners buying in.